jadethong/cpsc254-final-project-jadethong/README.md

 ### Project Structure

-Based on your recent updates and the specific file structure in your repository, here is the corrected and finalized **Project Structure** section for your `README.md`.

-This version accurately reflects the addition of your evaluation folder, your frontend assets, and the local database directory.

-### Project Structure

 * **`app.py`**: The Flask backend that manages routing, PDF uploads, and the persistent user session.
 * **`brain.py`**: The core AI logic.
 This contains the RAG pipeline, ChromaDB vectorization, and the OpenAI Function Calling implementation for quiz generation.
 * **`eval/`**: